Mandrare River Camp

 Average maximum temperatures vary from about 30°C in coastal areas (higher in summer) to around 25°C on the hauts plateaux.

-Call us on to start planning your vacation to Mandrare River Camp or take a look at our itineraries to Southern Madagascar
+Call us on to start planning your holiday to Mandrare River Camp or take a look at our itineraries to Madagascar

 Madagascar Classic Camping's Mandrare River Camp has six tents and offers a luxury camping experience, with strong focus on local culture and the natural environment.
 Explore the Ifotaka community forest with its population of ring-tailed lemurs.